ftiannisa/write-up/CTFlearn/Misc/Get Into Command Mission/readme.md

 # [Get Into Command Mission](https://ctflearn.com/challenge/278)

 ### Category: Misc

 ###### Difficulty: Hard - 70 pts

 Back into the mission.
 Since we struck one fugitive successfully, we found an ID Card named ALDI and a flashdisk which contain a [program](https://mega.nz/#!KXYEQaIJ!ima4afmEP59Z1kKTm0H-3vO2x2UPdvNYKhUDdb3Vbr0).
 Unfortunately, it was locked.
 Note: You do NOT need a specific operating system to solve this question.
 <br><br>

 ### Solution:

 We're given a program that take 2 inputs, username and password.
-If we give the wrong inputs, it will prints "Access denied." like this<br>
+If we give the wrong inputs, it will prints "Access denied." like this

 ```
 ┌──(fr㉿LAPTOP)-[/ctflearn]
 └─$ ./program.exe